-Hank Conger was featured in some really interesting releases between 2006 and 2009 with most of the more popular cards being from ’06 and ’07.
-He had a few signed parallels in 2006 Bowman Sterling, and a variety of cards from various 2007 Bowman releases.
-Interest became more mainstream when his 2011 cards appeared on the market bearing the “RC” symbol.
+Hank Conger was featured in some really interesting releases between 2006 and 2009 with most of the more popular cards being from '06 and '07.
+He had a few signed cards in 2006 Bowman Sterling, and 2007 Bowman.
+Interest became more mainstream when his 2011 cards appeared on the market bearing the "RC" symbol.
 Given all of the previous years leading up to 2011 with mainstream sets featuring Conger cards, it can make identifying his true rookie cards somewhat difficult and confusing.
-Don’t feel bad.
+Don't feel bad.

 Back to it: Conger has had an interesting career.
 He's had difficulty hitting and catching.
 As a catcher, he's struggled to throw out base runners.
 It's the hope that he's able to develop over the years as a more reliable catcher.
 Whatever happens, however, I'm happy to have these cards in my collection.